KurinAlex/SocialMediaAnalysisService/README.md

 ### Entries

-Entries are the classes, that are used be API functions as data transfer objects.
+Entries are the classes, that are used by API functions as data transfer objects:

 - DataEntry represents article data, needed for NLP analysis.
 - AnalysisEntry represents NLP analysis result data for articles, published on certain date.